 Like you, we're looking into the future and trying to do what's best.
-We're working on upgrades and new products, that will be free with this first year's subscription.
+We're working on upgrades and new products, that will be free with a subscription.
 But we don't know everything.
-If there is something that you'd like to see a Report on, then please contact us at team@mprojections. com.au
+If there is something that you'd like to see in a Report, then please contact us at team@mprojections.com.au